laro/Cilia/2 Standard Lib/5 Signed Size.md

 - [12:53 - 13:10](https://youtu.be/Puio5dly9N8?t=774)
   Bjarne Stroustrup:
   "Use ints until you have a reason not to.
-  Don't use unsigned unless you are fiddling with bit patters.
+  Don't use unsigned unless you are fiddling with bit patterns.
   Never mix signed and unsigned."
 - [42:41 - 45:28](https://youtu.be/Puio5dly9N8?feature=shared&t=2561)
   Bjarne Stroustrup and Herb Sutter recommend using _signed_ integer.